payout-one/developers/docs/m2m.md

 ## Prerequisites

 Before you can call any v2 withdrawal endpoint you need an `approved` **QWAC** *and* an `approved` **QSEAL** certificate registered to your account.
-Both must be issued by a QTSP listed in the [EU Trusted List](https://ec.europa.eu/tools/lotl/eu-lotl.xml), and your QWAC's `organizationIdentifier` must carry a PSD2 role attribute (`PSDxx-…`) assigned by your national competent authority.
+Both must be issued by a QTSP listed in the [EU Trusted List](https://ec.europa.eu/tools/lotl/eu-lotl.xml).
+Standard eIDAS qualified certificates are sufficient — no PSD2-specific extensions are required (see [Certificates § Certificate profiles](./certificates.md#certificate-profiles)).

 Full setup is in [Certificates § Setup](./certificates.md#setup).
 In summary:

-1. Obtain QWAC + QSEAL from a QTSP (CSR must include the PSD2 role attribute on the QWAC).
+1. Obtain QWAC + QSEAL from a QTSP (standard eIDAS qualified certificates, no PSD2 extensions required).
 2. Import both via `POST /api/v1/mtls/certificates` against the standard host (`sandbox.payout.one` / `app.payout.one`).
 3. Wait for manual approval by Payout.
 4. Call the v2 endpoints on the mTLS host, presenting the QWAC during the TLS handshake.